 To Pod or Not to Pod

-While both of these brands offer single serve capabilities, one of the biggest point of contention between them is whether pod or no-pod is better.
+While both of these brands offer single-serve capabilities, one of the biggest key differences between them is whether pod or no-pod is better.

-Ninja coffee makers are not pod based.
+Ninja coffee makers are not solely pod-based.
 What that means is that you can choose exactly what grounds you use and are not limited by the brand or brand partners.
 This allows you to experiment with the flavor of your brew much more than you are able to with pod brewing.

 Overall, pod-free is the way to go in our opinion due to the unbridled brewing capability it affords.
 However, if you are looking for something simple and easy, and you aren’t really looking to experiment with the flavor outside of after-the-fact additions, consider Keurig.

-Surprisingly enough, Keurig wins with category.
-Their reservoir range caps at a whopping 90 ounces; whereas, Ninja machines max at 50 oz.
+Surprisingly enough, Keurig wins in this category.
+Their reservoir range caps at a whopping 90 ounces; whereas, Ninja machines max at 50 ounces.